01mf02/jq-lang-spec/icfp.typ

 such as compilers, interpreters, or linters.
 In particular, this specification should be sufficient to implement the core of a jq compiler or interpreter.
-Finally, our work enables equational reasoning about jq programs.
-This makes it possible to prove correctness of jq programs or to implement provably correct optimisations in jq compilers/interpreters.

 #bibliography("literature.bib")